 Clients do not pay a service fee on the accrued severance.
 Rather, it acts as a deposit.
 GoGlobal bears all additional costs in managing, tracking and administering the accrual amount to the terminated employee.
 Any unused portion of the payment will be refunded to the client after all matters related to the termination of the employee have been fully and finally resolved, usually within three months of the employee’s last working day.

 Under Korea’s Employee Retirement Benefit Security Act, a regular full-time employee in Korea is entitled to receive a severance pay within 14 days of being terminated.
 Full-time is generally defined as more than 15 hours per week or more than 60 hours a month.

 For employees that have worked for at least one year, the required severance payment equates to one month’s salary for each year of employment.
-Average wages are calculated by using wages for the three months preceding termination.
-Severance payments apply to voluntary retirement as well as termination for cause.
+The average wage is calculated by using wages from the three-month period preceding termination.
+Severance payment requirements apply to voluntary retirement as well as in cases of termination for cause.

 An employer must provide employees with at least 30-days’ notice.
 If they do not provide this notice, they will be required to offer the employee 30 days of salary in lieu of the notice as a dismissal notice allowance.
 Customarily, employment contracts will provide for longer notice.
 As a contractual matter, an employee may be entitled to reasonable notice of termination in particular situations, which can be defined as much as a year notice.

 Employers should note that employees with more than six months of employment service are eligible to file unfair dismissal claims if either of the following two circumstances apply: